 2. Of course, if we receive photo cards of family and loved ones, I like to put them in a photo album.
 It is fun to see how the families have grown year after year.

-3. This year, on Everyday Reading, I found this really cute banner idea.
+3. One year, on Everyday Reading, I found this really cute banner idea.
 Janssen used the photo cards she received to make a Valentine Banner.
 It was so cute.
 Unfortunately, I couldn't bring myself to cut the photo cards, but there were a lot of really cute cards that I used instead.
 I used a thicker version of baker's twine to make the banner.

 I used two different sizes of heart cookie cutters to cut out the shapes.